playbeing/dinish/docs/index.md

 DINish is one of many modern computer fonts that were inspired by the lettering of the German Autobahn road signs.
-It is professionally designed, and usable for body text and captions (and even spreadsheets!)
+It is professionally designed, and usable for body text and captions, even spreadsheets!
-Its unadorned style is easy to read, and although it's close to a century old maintains a fresh look.
+Its unadorned style is easy to read, and although it is close to a century old maintains a fresh look.

 This DIN font is free to use, for desktop use, e-books, as a web font,